hotgluexyz/tap-amazon-vendor-central/README.md

-# tap-amazon-seller
+# tap-amazon-vendor-central

-`tap-amazon-seller` is a Singer tap for Amazon-Seller.
+`tap-amazon-vendor-central` is a Singer tap for Amazon-Vendor-Central.

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.